Samantha Juste: Life and career

-Juste and Dolenz began a relationship, prompting such headlines as "Samantha traps Monkee" and "Pops girl goes ape".
+Juste and Dolenz began a relationship.
 Dolenz appears not to have realised that Juste was a celebrity and the publicity took him by surprise.
 "Monkeemania" was such that some of the Monkees' female fans resented Juste – "she even showed up one day with ink stains on the emerald green dress" – and Dolenz claimed the couple spent a week in her London flat.
 For much of 1967, Juste and Dolenz remained together in England and the US.
-Ric Klein, Dolenz's friend and best man at his wedding, described a holiday with him in England, during which Juste acted as "permanent guide", travelling with them to Stratford-upon-Avon in a rented Triumph car.
-Then, a few days later, savouring "Swinging" London:Micky and I went to the Carlton Towers to see Samantha Juste in a fashion show and she looked outasite.
-After the show, we took off for Carnaby Street again and we went crazy buying clothes ...
-Micky really dug all the clothes at Biba's and Susan Lockes and practically bought out the stores.
-He also bought a dress for Samantha.
-It was the same dress that Sam wore in the fashion show and it looked fantastic on her.

 Juste wrote articles for the teenage magazine 16 about her time with the Monkees.
-She gave up Top of the Pops and moved with Dolenz to California, where they lived in Laurel Canyon in the Hollywood Hills.
+She left Top of the Pops and moved with Dolenz to California, where they lived in Laurel Canyon in the Hollywood Hills.
 In June 1967, they attended the Monterey Pop Festival.

 Peter Tork [of the Monkees] and Micky turned up at the pop fest in Monterey, Peter acting as one of the emcees [masters of ceremony], Micky wandering around the grounds dressed as an Indian with a lovely British [woman], Samantha Juste, at his side.

 Juste and Dolenz were married in July 1968.
 Dolenz's stepfather, Dr. Robert Scott, officiated.
 The couple's daughter, Ami Bluebell Dolenz, became an actress.
-Dolenz and Juste hosted parties attended by musicians and celebrities; Ringo Starr of the Beatles once dubbed Juste "Earth Mother" for her having made him a chip butty and eggs when he arrived after a "rip-roaring all-nighter".
-Their friend, the songwriter Harry Nilsson, invited Dolenz and Juste to travel with him to Ireland to lend credibility (in Dolenz's words, "Samantha maybe ... but me?") when he met the parents of a woman he thought he might marry.
+Dolenz and Juste hosted parties attended by musicians and celebrities.
+Their friend, the songwriter Harry Nilsson, invited Dolenz and Juste to travel with him to Ireland to lend credibility when he met the parents of a woman he thought he might marry.
 Juste's father, Leslie Slater, helped Dolenz construct a studio used for "jam" sessions by John Lennon, Brian Wilson and Alice Cooper.

 The Monkees disbanded in 1971, and Dolenz's self-indulgence took its toll on his marriage.
 Juste and Dolenz divorced in 1975, Juste retaining custody of their daughter, although they were reconciled as friends by the early 1990s.
 In 2002, Juste was photographed with Dolenz at Ami's wedding in Beverly Hills to actor and martial artist Jerry Trimble.